-Common Shares held by The Morris Goldfarb 2012 Delaware Trust (Mr. Goldfarb serves as a member of the Trust Committee of the Trust which directs the Trustee's decisions as to voting and disposition of the Common Shares held in the Trust); and (vi) 200,000 shares held by The Arlene Goldfarb 2012 Delaware Trust (Arlene Goldfarb, Mr. Goldfarb's wife, serves as a member of the Trust Committee of the Trust, which directs the Trustee's decisions as to voting and disposition of the shares held in the Trust).
-In addition to the shares listed in the table, Mr. Goldfarb has the right to receive an aggregate of 590,936 shares pursuant to RSU awards for which performance conditions have been satisfied, subject to the satisfaction of required time vesting periods.
+Common Shares held by The Morris Goldfarb 2012 Delaware Trust (Mr. Goldfarb serves as a member of the Trust Committee of the Trust which directs the Trustee's decisions as to voting and disposition of the Common Shares held in the Trust); and (vi) 200,000 shares held by The Arlene Goldfarb 2012 Delaware Trust (Arlene Goldfarb, Mr. Goldfarb's wife, serves as a member of the Trust Committee of the Trust, which directs the Trustee's decisions as to voting and disposition to the shares listed in the table, Mr. Goldfarb has the right to receive an aggregate of 590,936 shares pursuant to RSU awards for which performance conditions have been satisfied, subject to the satisfaction of required time vesting periods.